detro/.bashrc.d/README.md

 ```
 **3.** Start a new shell (i.e. bash session)

+# Special mention

+One of the scripts I use for my prompt is [posh-git-sh](https://github.com/lyze/posh-git-sh): thanks to [David Xu](https://github.com/lyze) for creating it.

 # License

 None.
 Do with this as you see fit: [unlicense](http://unlicense.org/).